Visit a unique exhibition that takes you through the clothing etiquette of the wives of Czech and Czechoslovak presidents

 The exhibition also includes a getlemen's lounge with interesting literature, the opportunity to try on a period hat in the style of the First Ladies or to take a vintage photo with one of the presidents with the help of computer technology.

-on Monday, May 29, 2023, the First Ladies – Fashion and Style exhibition in the New Building will be open only until 1 PM.
+on September 21 and 22, 2023, the First Ladies – Fashion and Style exhibition in the New Building of the National Museum will be CLOSED for technical reasons.

 The e-ticket is valid for 30 days from the day of purchase for a one time entry.

 Free admission (tickets only available at the box office): children from children’s homes or SOS children’s villages; holders of physical disability cards and people accompanying them; holders of cards: ICOM, Slovak National Museum, the National Museum Society, Benefit card of the European GNSS Agency – the Ministry of Transport, Prague Card, employee of a contributory organization of the Ministry of Culture of the Czech Republic (for cardholders only)

 Visiting rules of the Museum Complex of the National Museum